 The outcome of a crisis is not necessarily bad.
 In fact, some people end up better off than before.
 If you focus your attention on finding solutions, you will adjust to the changes and remain in control of your life.
 One farm family member summed up their thoughts as follows:

 “I don’t consider myself a failure at all.
 We were just caught in some unfortunate circumstances and that ended the farm, but we certainly aren’t defeated.
 I like what I am doing now.
 We are beginning to settle into our new lives and things are as good as they can be.
 In some ways, when I consider how much time we spend together as a family now, this change was good for us.”
 1

-During times of financial stress, farmers may be faced with either significantly reducing the size of their operation, deciding to leave farming altogether, or otherwise making significant changes in their way of life.
-Several factors beyond the control of the operators of family farms may have contributed to the families plight: low commodity prices, excessive borrowing, lack of credit, low exports, declining equity in land and machinery, market systems of few buyers with many sellers, and high operating costs for equipment, fuel, fertilizers, chemicals, electricity, etc. What can be done to help farm families prevent crisis or enable them to best cope with it, if it comes?
+During times of financial stress, farmers may be faced with either significantly reducing the size of their operation, deciding to leave farming altogether or otherwise making significant changes in their way of life.
+Several factors beyond the control of the operators of family farms may have contributed to the families plight: lack of credit, rising interest rates, low commodity prices, excessive borrowing, low exports, declining equity in land and machinery, market systems of few buyers with many sellers and high operating costs for equipment, fuel, fertilizers, chemicals, electricity, etc. What can be done to help farm families prevent crisis or enable them to best cope with it, if it comes?